The splendid science behind personalisation

 Benefit 3: Skyrockets early learning and literacy skills

-The power of personalisation has been well-documented to improve kids’ ability and motivation to learn.
+The power of personalization has been well-documented to improve kids’ ability and motivation to learn.
 When children are engaged in the story, they are more easily able to pick up new words and knowledge.
 And what’s more, they can recall them more easily too!
-A study of pre-school children found that children spoke more, and for longer, when sharing personalised stories.
-And another study showed a significant leap in word acquisition when reading a personalised text versus a non-personalised one.
+A study of pre-school children found that children spoke more, and for longer, when sharing personalized stories.
+And another study showed a significant leap in word acquisition when reading a personalized text versus a non-personalized one.
 Hurrah!

-Following this awesome and promising research, we’ll soon be launching our first personalised learning book, ABC For You book.
-Using rhyme, colour, opposites and a highly personalised (and fun) mini-story on each spread, it contains all the tools to help launch a little one’s learning journey into the stratosphere.
+Following this awesome and promising research, we’ve launched our first personalised learning book, ABC For You.
+Using rhyme, color, opposites and a highly personalised (and fun) mini-story on each spread, it contains all the tools to help launch a little one’s learning journey into the stratosphere.

 Benefit 4: Develops empathy

-Mum Aamna agrees: “Your stories also always have a great moral or something to teach and make the experience of reading and learning more relatable for the child through visualizing themselves as the main character.”
+“Your stories also always have a great moral or something to teach and make the experience of reading and learning more relatable for the child through visualising themselves as the main character.”

 Benefit 5: Bridges the diversity gap